|There were endless openings at Victoria Falls that excellent allowed viewing.|

 |The rushing water came up to the edge of the viewing area.|

-One might think that leaving the country for a week to a country that is not bordering South Africa, would be a sure bet we could return.
+One might think that leaving the country for a week to a country not bordering South Africa would be a sure bet we could return.
 But, after considerable research, we discovered leaving to visit a non-bordering country doesn’t ensure a new 90-day visa.

 |Rainbows from the spray.|

 We could easily have been refused the visa and told we had to return to our “home country” in order to return to South Africa for another 90-days.
 Arriving in Nelspruit helped.
 Had we traveled through Johannesburg, there’s a strong possibility we’d have been refused.
 The law states they can give us seven days to “clear out.”

 In checking the cost of returning to the US, it would have been over ZAR 127,714, (US $10,000) to return to Minnesota, including round trip airfare between South Africa and the USA, a cheap hotel and a rental car for a paltry nine days.
 During that period, we’d still have been paying for the house in Marloth Park.

 Adding in the cost of meals and expensive miscellaneous items in Minnesota and we’d have been looking at quite a chunk of money.
 At this point, we have plans including cruises to take us back to the US in 2019 which ultimately is a lot less expensive.

 |The power of the falls left us in awe.|